srl295/srl295-slides/presentation.md

 .centersml[![Intl](img/iculogo.png)]
 ## Put ICU to Work!

-&nbsp;
 #### Steven R. Loomis, IBM
+#### Shane Carr, Google
 ???
-NOTE: Hey you, yeah you!
-An `Intl` capable browser is needed.
-I use Safari 10.

 TITLE: Put ICU to Work!

 ABSTRACT:

 This tutorial gives attendees everything they need to know to get started with working with text in computer systems: character encoding systems, character sets, Unicode, and text processing, using the International Components for Unicode library (ICU).
 ICU is a very popular internationalization software solution, and is now hosted by Unicode itself.
 However, while it vastly simplifies the internationalization of products, there is a learning curve.

 The goal of this tutorial is to help new users of ICU install and use the library.
-Topics include: Installation (C++ libraries, Java .jar files, Java SPI for JDK integration), verification of installation, introduction and detailed usage analysis of ICU's frameworks (normalization, formatting, calendars, collation, transliteration).
+Topics include: Installation (C++ libraries, Java .jar files, Java SPI for JDK integration), verification of installation, introduction and detailed usage analysis of ICU's frameworks (normalization, formatting (including the new fluent API), calendars, collation, transliteration).
 The tutorial will walk through code snippets and examples to illustrate the common usage models, followed by demonstration applications and discussion of core features and conventions, advanced techniques and how to obtain further information.
 It is helpful if participants are familiar with Java, C and C++ programming.
 Issues relating to ICU4C/C++ as well as ICU4J (Java) will be discussed.
 After the tutorial, participants should be able to install and use ICU for solving their internationalization problems.

-Topics covered will include packaging of ICU data, integrating ICU into an applications development process, and how to get involved in the ICU development community.
+Topics covered will include packaging of ICU data, integrating ICU into an application's development process, and how to get involved in the ICU development community.

 ---